checkly/docs.checklyhq.com/site/content/learn/playwright/_index.md

 ---

-Playwright serves as the foundation for Checkly's synthetic monitoring and automation.
-Learn Playwright through these detailed tips, in-depth guides, and examples so that you can write high-quality automation scripts for testing and synthetic monitoring.
+Playwright serves as the foundation for Checkly's synthetic *Monitoring as Code*.
+To get the most from Checkly, we put together a series of guides and examples to help you get started with Playwright.

 ## Getting Started